nasa/HDTN/README.md

 Bundle Protocol Security (BPSec)
 ================================
 BPSec library module interacts with Ingress and Egress modules and HDTN utility applications such as BPGen/BPSendFile and BPSink/BPReceiveFile to apply and process integrity and confidentiality security services based on the security role.
 BPSec is enabled by default with Bundle Protocol Version 7 and it requires OpenSSL FIPS module.
+It can be disabled by setting the CMakeCache.txt variable `ENABLE_BPSEC:BOOL` to `OFF`.

 Examples of tests with BPSec enabled using intergity and confidentiality services were added under $HDTN_SOURCE_ROOT/test_scripts_linux/BPSec_Tests
 BPSec configuration files which include security policy rules and the security operation failure events handling are located under $HDTN_SOURCE_ROOT/config_files/bpsec.

 TLS Support for TCPCL Version 4
 =======
 TLS Versions 1.2 and 1.3 are supported for the TCPCL Version 4 convergence layer.
 The X.509 certificates must be version 3 in order to validate IPN URIs using the X.509 "Subject Alternative Name" field.
-HDTN must be compiled with ENABLE_OPENSSL_SUPPORT turned on in CMake.
+HDTN must be compiled with `ENABLE_OPENSSL_SUPPORT` turned on in CMake.
 To generate (using a single command) a certificate (which is installed on both an outduct and an induct) and a private key (which is installed on an induct only), such that the induct has a Node Id of 10, use the following command:
 * openssl req -x509 -newkey rsa:4096 -nodes -keyout privatekey.pem -out cert.pem -sha256 -days 365 -extensions v3_req -extensions v3_ca -subj "/C=US/ST=Ohio/L=Cleveland/O=NASA/OU=HDTN/CN=localhost" -addext "subjectAltName = otherName:1.3.6.1.5.5.7.8.11;IA5:ipn:10.0" -config /path/to/openssl.cnf